Navigine/Indoor-Positioning-And-Navigation-Algorithms/README.md

 # Indoor-navigation-algorithms

-Here is our public repository with the main focus on indoor navigation algorithms.
-We’d like to share some useful links, introduce Navigine Demo Applications and Navigine Algorithms.
-Navigine Indoor Location Services is a set of unified tools for indoor marketing, analysis, and tracking purposes.
-The tools’ application scope includes (and is not limited to) airports, shopping malls, universities, and so on.
+This repository includes a set of different algorithms combined in Navigine core positioning library.
+The application scope of Navigine positioning library includes (and is not limited to) cases of indoor navigation in airports, shopping malls, universities, and so on.

 ## Useful Links